Check out our tips and craft interesting and engaging emails.

 How well do you know your subscribers?
 Is your mail for readers looking for a chatty, light tone or a more sober

-Many senders don’t understand why their emails are opened or not.
+Many senders don’t understand why their emails are opened or not and this is where the mistakes are made.
 There are many factors that can affect mail delivery, but whether your mail gets opened can often simply come down to content and communication style.
 Imagine that your readers are expecting a newsletter about their interest in cars, give them that, not an email about clothes or makeup.

 Part of the reason a person subscribes to receive mail is that they want more information about a particular product service or topic.
 By catering to this, you can encourage your readers to engage with your mail and enjoy your high open rate!